Worship Schedule

 The Center for Prayer and Spiritual Practice

-Our Context & Challenge
+Our Challenge & Invitation

-We find ourselves in a situation where the institutional Church faces decline in terms of membership and attendance.
+We also find ourselves in a situation where the institutional Church faces decline in terms of membership and attendance.
 Why is this the case?
 What questions do we need to ask, given that we truly believe in the life-giving presence of the Spirit that calls us to this shared ministry of reconciliation as a Christian community?

-A recent in-depth study by the Fetzer Institute is intriguing for what it shows regarding the role or importance of spirituality in American culture today.
+An in-depth study by the Fetzer Institute is intriguing for what it shows regarding the role or importance of spirituality in American culture today.

 It is clear that spirituality plays a very important role in the life of Americans.
 Indeed, in the Fetzer study, seven in ten participants shared that spirituality plays an important role in their lives; however, they also note that the lived dynamic of spirituality is complex and diverse.
 What does it mean to “be spiritual?”